Hey, that's there three times!

 Nope, it's not an error.
 It's because center of rotation is that important.

 It's important due to a thing called 'parasitic forces'.
-When used to simulate g-forces (as with track racing), the machine tilts to the right during left hand turns; gravity pulling your body to the right while the image tells you you're level convinces your brain that you're being pulled to the right by centrifugal force, rather than being physically tilted.
+When used to simulate g-forces (as with track racing), the motion simulator tilts to the right during left hand turns; gravity pulling your body to the right while the image tells you you're level convinces your brain that you're being pulled to the right by centrifugal force, rather than being physically tilted.

 The problem lies in how you get there.
 As you enter the corner, the car is at neutral lateral acceleration; you turn in and the acceleration progressively increases.
 So the machine progressively rotates.
 If you really fling the car into a curve, the machine has to rotate very fast indeed because the car can change acceleration much faster than it can change position — essentially instantly.
 But the simulator uses position to simulator acceleration, so it has to try to instantly get to a different position.